MLSpyShop/The-Pentagonic-Revolution/README.md

 ## Independence

-This accountability initiative operates independently without authorization or authority from any government agency, institution, or corporate entity.
+This accountability initiative operates independently without authorization or authority from any government agency or institution.
 The program is conducted in the public interest using only publicly available information and open-source intelligence methodologies.

 ## Core Values